The 5 Challenges and Solutions of Being a Single Parent

 These unanswered questions of single parenting rob your innocence and only add to the difficulties of single parenting.

 Trying to look at your fault and self-blame is not healthy for single parents.
 Accept the situation and be confident you made the right decision so as to look at the positive angle of the situation to forge ahead.

 5. Financial burden

-If you have children, sit down with them and agree on how to cut on some of the luxuries so that you do not strain too much on trying to maintain the lifestyle at the expense of spending time with them-they need your presence at this trying time.
+If you have children, sit down with them, and agree on how to cut back on some of the luxuries so that you do not strain too much on trying to maintain the lifestyle at the expense of spending time with them-they need your presence at this trying time.

 The faster you accept your situation as a single parent and adjust, the better it is for you and the children.
 You will heal faster if you allow a new partner in your life.

 Becoming a single parent comes with its trials and triumphs.
 Single parenting doesn’t need to be a tumultuous experience.
 With persistent efforts and steely resolve, you can surely turn single parenting into a positive life experience.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.